New this week (5/14/2026):

 - Calkins Creek Crossover Horse Trail has a broken bridge and a washed out bridge.
 The first bridge coming from the Raquette Falls trail (~.5 miles from junction) is broken and unsafe for Horse use.
 This bridge will be removed in 2025 to allow for safer passage by horses and a plan developed for replacement.
 The 2nd bridge (~1.0 mile from junction) has been washed downstream but ability to ford this crossing is with horses and rock hop for hikers is clear.

-- The Trap Dyke on Mt.
+- The Trap Dike on Mt.
 Colden is not a hiking trail or an official route that is maintained by DEC.
 This popular adventure is a rock climb.
 Each year there are multiple rescues and injuries that result from hikers underestimating the climb.
-If you venture, know your limits beforehand, do not rely on any ropes or webbing that are left in the Trap Dyke, and it is strongly recommended that you wear a helmet.
+If you venture, know your limits beforehand, do not rely on any ropes or webbing that are left in the Trap Dike, and it is strongly recommended that you wear a helmet.

 - The Mr. Van Ski Trail between the Van Hoevenberg Trail (to Mt.
 Marcy) and the South Meadow Trail is currently flooded with beaver activity and several bridges missing.
 Hikers should avoid using this segment of the trail as it is impossible to traverse without wading through various water levels.
 Hikers choosing to access the Klondike Trail or the Mr. Van Lean-to can access this from the South Meadows Trailhead and South Meadow Trail.